butchwarns/Eurorack_Bus_Board/README.md

 ## Project status

 The *main* branch of this repository holds the current tested version of the board.
 All potentially breaking changes will be done on the *develop* branch and the build will be tested before merging.
+Images in this README do not necessarily show the most recent version of the board, though all images will have version numbers in their title.

 ## Tech/framework used